eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - stest

 ##### WorkloadControlLoop sets execution state of workload to failed after reaching the restart limit
-`swdd~agent-workload-control-loop-restart-limit-set-execution-state~1`
+`swdd~agent-workload-control-loop-restart-limit-set-execution-state~2`

 Status: approved

-When the WorkloadControlLoop receives a restart command and the maximum amount of restart attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `ExecFailed`.
+When the WorkloadControlLoop receives a restart command and the maximum amount of restart attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `Pending(StartingFailed)`.

 Rationale:
 The workload has a well defined state after reaching the restart attempt limit indicating that the create of the workload has failed.